seojinwoo/react-native-tuya/README.md

 Before running this command, assigning version is needed.
 Run this command to deploy the package to npm.
 It will publish the package to npm.

+### 'yarn deploy-alpha'

+It is similar with 'yarn deploy'.
+But I will publish the package to npm with tag